AiramBG/yii2_basic_plus/README.md

 CONFIGURATION
 -------------
-Inside the `environment` folder you will find two subfolders: `dev` and `prod` which correspond to the development and production environments.
+Inside the `environments` folder you will find two subfolders: `dev` and `prod` which correspond to the development and production environments.
 Each of these folders has a `config` subfolder with all the settings for those environments.

 Configure each environment with the requirements you need.
 Each configuration file is explained below.